KMD98/AMGCP_MSSTATE/zedPoseTracking/README.md

       python pose_trackingTest.py for positional tracking with euler angles and xyz translation vector in right hand z up config.
 No usage of GL viewer

 ### Features
- - An OpenGL window displays the camera path in a 3D window
+ - An OpenGL window displays the camera path in a 3D window but there is a lot of latency
  - path data, translation and rotation, are displayed

 ## Support